simpleanalytics/blog/_posts/2019-01-15-why-i-share-my-failure-at-the-risk-of-losing-customers.md

 ### Current setup

 Simple Analytics uses 4 servers to keep everything running as smooth as possible.
 We have the Queue-server, which is the server for collecting the visits from our JavaScripts.
 This is a different server from the Main-server because the Main-server is encrypted.
 If a server is encrypted it should only boot after entering a password (otherwise the encryption is useless).
 During an unlikely event, a reboot is required, I want to guarantee zero data loss.
 All data will be sent to the Queue-server that will send it to the Main-server.
-If the Main=server will not accept the request the Queue-server will "queue" (save) the request when the Main-server is backing up.
+If the Main-server will not accept the request the Queue-server will "queue" (save) the request when the Main-server is backing up.

 Next, to these servers, I have a Testing-server and External-server.
 The Testing-server runs acceptance tests to monitor important flows and endpoints.
 The External-server is needed for the _Custom domain_-feature.
 Due to [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) I don't want to have customer SSL certificates on the same server as the Main-server for security reasons.